-A clerical error is a mathematical error, misapplication of benefit tables, etc., which resulted in an incorrect payment of a monthly benefit or an incorrect lump-sum death payment.
+A clerical error is a mathematical error, misapplication of benefit tables, etc., that resulted in an incorrect payment of a monthly benefit or an incorrect lump-sum death payment.
 It ordinarily occurs in the computation or recomputation of benefits.

-Under title II, an ALJ may generally only reopen a determination or decision that is otherwise final within 4 years from the date of the notice of the initial determination.
+Under title II, an ALJ may generally only reopen a determination or decision that is otherwise final within four years from the date of the notice of the initial determination.
 However, if a determination or decision was fully or partially unfavorable to the claimant due to a clerical error, a title II determination or decision may be reopened at any time.
-See 20 CFR 404.988(c)(8) and HALLEX I-2-9-60 A.8.
+See 20 CFR 404.988(c)(8) and HALLEX I-2-9-60 A.

 E. Error on the Face of the Evidence on Which the Determination or Hearing Decision Is Based